NYSE sets Spotify reference price at $132

 The opening public price will be determined by buy and sell orders collected by the NYSE from broker-dealers, the exchange said.
 Based on those orders, the opening price will be set based on a designated market maker’s determination of where buy orders can be matched with sell orders at a single price.

+Though Spotify has not hired traditional underwriters - a move that will save it millions of dollars in fees - it has hired Citadel Securities as a market maker to set the opening price on the NYSE, with help from Morgan Stanley.

+While their roles will be limited, the reference price will be used while building the order book.
+Early on Tuesday, Citadel and Morgan Stanley will analyze investors’ buy and sell orders and then set an opening price for the stock.

-Reporting by Stephen Nellis in San Francisco; Editing by Sandra Maler
+Reporting by Stephen Nellis in San Francisco; Editing by Sandra Maler and Himani Sarkar